boxblinkracer/phpunuhi/README.md

 It can also be used to get some quick start in adding languages or new sentences.
 But it is NO replacement for services or people that/who translate in a professional way with context and knowledge about the software.
-Please keep that in mind to avoid misinterpreting the goal of this framework.
+Please keep that in mind to avoids misinterpreting the goal of this framework.

 Now that you know this, let's get started!